 KS1 and KS2

 Pupils have the opportunity to use a wide range of resources such as number lines, number squares, digit cards and structured apparatus to support and further their understanding.
-They will use concrete apparatus moving onto pictorial images to support their understanding of concepts.
-Pupils use ICT in mathematics lessons where it will enhance their learning.
+They use concrete apparatus then move on to pictorial images to support their understanding of concepts.
+Pupils use ICT in mathematics lessons when it enhances their learning.
 Wherever possible, we encourage the children to use and apply their learning in everyday situations.

 In all classes there are children of differing mathematical ability.
 We recognise this fact and provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the pupil.
 We achieve this through a range of strategies – in some lessons through differentiated group work, direct group teaching and in other lessons by organising the pupils to work in pairs on open-ended problems or games.

-We also believe that it is important to give all pupils the opportunities to attempt challenging work and often teach from the top, giving appropriate support through adults or use of materials to support understanding.
+We believe that it is important to give all pupils the opportunities to attempt challenging work that is differentiated to meet their needs.
+Support is given by adults and the use of materials to support understanding.
 Lessons always give pupils opportunities to discuss their learning through carefully selected questions at the start of lessons.
 We use classroom assistants to support some pupils and to ensure that work is matched to the needs of individuals.

 Use of TTrockstars

 All pupils from Year 1 to Year 6 will be using TTRockstars, which is used to develop quick recall of times tables and division facts.
 We encourage pupils to use the app or website at home and all pupils will be given a password.
 This is an opportunity for pupils to play against their peers, work individually or battle against the rest of the world.
 Within school regular opportunities will be given to celebrate pupils achievements and progress which they have made.